nextstrain/ncov/narratives/ncov_sit-rep_2020-03-20.md

 <br><br>
 In fact, the WHO reports confirmed cases in 159 out of 195 total countries in the world.
 <br><br>
-However, it's important to keep in mind that not all introductions result in outbreaks.
+However, not all introductions result in outbreaks.

 <!-- There is no right side text -->